jnear/cs202-compiler-construction/index.md

 ## Announcements

+- **2/20/20**: More guest lecture opportunities have been posted below (and announced on Blackboard).

 - **2/11/20**: [Assignment 3](https://github.com/jnear/cs202-compiler-construction/blob/master/homework/hw3.md) has been posted.

 - **2/10/20**: The first (and possibly only) guest lecture opportunity for extra credit has been announced.
 The guest lecture will be on Tuesday, Feb 11, 12:30-1:30 in Dewey 314.